MicrosoftDocs/memdocs/sccm/sum/deploy-use/orchestration-groups.md

    - **Specify the maintenance sequence**, then sort the selected resources in the proper order.
 Use this setting to explicitly define the order in which devices run the software update deployment.

 1. On the **Pre-Script** page, enter a PowerShell script to run on each device *before* the deployment runs.
 The script should return a value of `0` for success, or `3010` for success with restart.
-Specify a **Script timeout (in seconds)** value, which fails the script if it doesn't complete in the specified time.

-1. On the **Post-Script** page, enter a PowerShell script to run on each device *after* the deployment runs and a **Script timeout (in seconds)** value.
+1. On the **Post-Script** page, enter a PowerShell script to run on each device *after* the deployment runs.
 The behavior is otherwise the same as the PreScript.

 1. Complete the wizard.

+> [!WARNING]
+> Ensure pre-scripts and post-scripts are tested before using them.
+The pre-scripts and post-scripts don't timeout and will run indefinitely.

 ## View orchestration groups and members